ZhangShiqiu1993/deep_learning/RNN_generate_TV_Script/README.md

-# TV Script Generation through RNN
+# RNN Generates TV Script

 + Built a **Recurrent Neural Network (RNN)** by using `TensorFlow` and generated tv scripts for `Simpsons`
 + Applied `embedding` to input data and generated embedded sequence.
 + Stacked `LSTM Cell` in a `Multi-RNN Cell`
 + Applied a fully connected layer with a linear activation
-+ Final loss is 0.019
++ Got final loss less 0.019